Marquez And Quartararo Cat-and-mouse Act Hits Aragon Front Row - UrduPoint

 "Fabio is ready to win a race and, starting next year, fight for the championship," Marquez said after last week's race.

-"Honestly I did not expect to set this lap time.
-I was on the limit everywhere and I said okay this lap is really important to be on the front row so I said either I crash or I am in the front row," he said of his time on the damp track.

-Dauntingly, while Quartararo left it all out there Marquez suggested he himself had held back.

-"I said let's do a good lap, but also you need to control the risks.
-I feel really good.
-I feel much better than in Misano for example."
-Also on the front row is in-form Spaniard Vinales, who started San Marino on pole and came third.
+Also on the front row is in-form Spaniard Maverick Vinales, who started San Marino on pole and came third.

 In the current world standings, Marquez leads Andrea Dovizioso of Ducati by 93 points with six races left to run.
 The off-colour Italian however placed 10th in qualifying on his Ducati on Saturday.